microservices-api/kubernetes-microprofile-lab/README.md

 ![Overview](images/arch_diagram_new.png)

-# MicroProfile Lab with IBM Cloud Private and Open Liberty
+# MicroProfile Lab with IBM Cloud Private and WebSphere Liberty

-This lab illustrates steps to deploy a MicroProfile application, running in a Open Liberty Docker container, into a Kubernetes environment, such as [IBM Cloud Private](https://github.com/microservices-api/kubernetes-microprofile-lab#part-2-deploying-a-microprofile-application-in-an-ibm-cloud-private-cluster-icp), and [minikube (bonus)](https://github.com/microservices-api/kubernetes-microprofile-lab/tree/master/minikube).
+This lab illustrates steps to deploy a MicroProfile application, running in a WebSphere Liberty Docker container, into a Kubernetes environment, such as [IBM Cloud Private](https://github.com/microservices-api/kubernetes-microprofile-lab#part-2-deploying-a-microprofile-application-in-an-ibm-cloud-private-cluster-icp), and [minikube (bonus)](https://github.com/microservices-api/kubernetes-microprofile-lab/tree/master/minikube).

 If you find an issue with the lab instruction you can [report it](https://github.com/microservices-api/kubernetes-microprofile-lab/issues) or better yet, [submit a PR](https://github.com/microservices-api/kubernetes-microprofile-lab/pulls).

-For questions/comments about Open Liberty's Docker container or IBM Cloud Private please email [Arthur De Magalhaes](mailto:arthurdm@ca.ibm.com).
+For questions/comments about Liberty's Docker container or IBM Cloud Private please email [Arthur De Magalhaes](mailto:arthurdm@ca.ibm.com).

 # Before you begin